douglasgoodwin/glitters/modules/WEEK03_cool-warm/README.md

 questions
 1. what does jelly have in common with setting cement?
 2. what are capillary forces? and how do capillary forces related to surface tension?
-3. why do things exand when heated?
+3. why do things expand when heated?
 4. what is heat?

 2. surface tension (surfActants)